scatkinson/Math_PhD_Students_ML_Project/README.md

 ## 4. Preprocessing<a id='4._Preprocessing'></a>

 The preprocessing steps can be found in [this notebook](https://github.com/scatkinson/Math_PhD_Students_ML_Project/blob/main/MathPhD%20Preprocessing%20and%20Modeling.ipynb).
-These steps include making target variables for predicting $\geq 2$ and $\geq 5$ students, getting dummy variables for the School variable, and producing indicator variables for subject areas.
+These steps include making target variables for predicting at least 2 and at least 5 students, getting dummy variables for the School variable, and producing indicator variables for subject areas.

 ## 5. Modeling<a id='5._Modeling'></a>

 The modeling steps are performed in the same [notebook](https://github.com/scatkinson/Math_PhD_Students_ML_Project/blob/main/MathPhD%20Preprocessing%20and%20Modeling.ipynb) as the preprocessing steps.
-For each target variable, we performed a 75/25 stratified train-test-split followed by a grid search/random search cross-validation for four classifiers: `RandomForestClassifier`, `AdaBoostClassifier`, `GradientBoostingClassifier`, and `MLPClassifier`.
+For each target variable, we perform a 75/25 stratified train-test-split followed by a grid search/random search cross-validation for four classifiers: `RandomForestClassifier`, `AdaBoostClassifier`, `GradientBoostingClassifier`, and `MLPClassifier`.
 See the [report](https://github.com/scatkinson/Math_PhD_Students_ML_Project/blob/main/Report/Math_PhD_Students_ML_Project_Report.pdf) to view the results of these cross-validations.
 Using the hyperparameters selected by our cross-validations, we then set out to tune the thresholds based on the usage of our model.
 Both uses of the Screen and Highlighter models justify heavy emphasis on positive precision.
 The following precision-recall curves indicate the selected thresholds for both models.

 ![Precision-recall curve for Screen ($\geq 2$) model](Report/Pipeline_precision_recall_2.jpeg "Precision-recall curve for screen ($\geq 2$) model")